 4.3.
 Step 3: Demonstration of equivalence of a facility

 4.3.1.
-The facility under assessment (assessed circuit or assessed drum) shall compare its measurements with the baseline values.
+The facility under assessment shall compare its measurements with the baseline values.

 4.3.2.
-The results of a drum facility under assessment applying a generic or unity transfer function shall be adjusted using their transfer function defined in paragraph 2.17, before comparing to the baseline values according to paragraph 4.3.3 of this Annex.
+The results of a drum facility under assessment shall be adjusted using a transfer function as defined in paragraph 2.17, before comparing to the baseline values according to paragraph 4.3.3 of this Annex.

 4.3.2.1.
-Assessed drums using a generic transfer function shall apply the value of the generic transfer function coefficient a.
-Assessed drums using a unity transfer function shall compare their test results directly with the baseline values.
+Assessed drums using a generic transfer function shall apply the value of the generic transfer function coefficient a..

 4.3.2.2.
 For assessed drums determining a specific transfer function, the value of the transfer function coefficient a shall be calculated based on the results of the inter-facility equivalence exercise.